WhitelistVideo

 Why Current Parental Controls Aren't Enough and Stronger Rules Are Needed

-The global regulatory scene is also changing fast.
-Countries like Australia and Greece are also looking into or implementing similar age restrictions.
-This shows a growing agreement that platforms need to change.
-This wider trend highlights why parents need comprehensive tools that can adapt to new rules and offer consistent protection across all devices.
+The global scene is changing fast, too.
+Countries like Australia and Greece are looking into similar age restrictions.
+It shows a growing agreement that platforms need to change.
+This wider trend highlights why parents need tools that can adapt to new rules and offer consistent protection across all devices.

 Discover Your Digital Parenting Archetype